apache/flink/docs/monitoring/debugging_classloading.md

 ## Overview of Classloading in Flink

 When running Flink applications, the JVM will load various classes over time.
-These classes can be devided into two domains:
+These classes can be divided into two domains:

   - The **Flink Framework** domain: This includes all code in the `/lib` directory in the Flink directory.
     By default these are the classes of Apache Flink and its core dependencies.